 Painting Wood Kitchen Cabinets—A Step-by-Step Approach

 - #2—Prep the surfaces.
 If your cabinets have been varnished, or if you’re a by-the-book type, you’ll want to strip all the cabinetry down to bare wood (a large and time-intensive job).
 If you’re willing to take a risk, skip the stripping and lightly sand all the surfaces you plan to paint.
 You risk that the paint won’t adhere as effectively, but you’re probably going to be okay, especially if you’re thinking along the lines of a short term home improvement rather than a lifetime solution.

 - #3—Repair any gashes, dents, or deep scratches with a special putty.
 Once you apply the putty, be sure to sand the cabinetry again to achieve a smooth surface.

 - #4—Thoroughly clean all surfaces with water to remove dirt and dust from sanding.
 Resist the urge to use cleaning materials, as the ammonia in many cleaners can cause some paints to yellow and age prematurely.

-Need to find a pro for your cabinet painting?Find Pros
+Ready to start your cabinet painting?Find Pros

 - #5—Paint on your primer coat.
 Let your cabinetry dry and then go over it with your primer coat, then follow that with a light sanding to make the surface better suited for taking on new paint.
 As always, make sure you wipe away any dust from the sanding before you move on to apply subsequent coats.